-Jordyn Woods Showcases Curves In Tight, Snakeskin Minidress: ‘I Just Don’t Like To Show Out All The Time’
+Jordyn Woods Showcases Curves In Tight, Snakeskin Mini Dress: ‘I Just Don’t Like To Show Out All The Time’

 “I just don’t like to show out all the time,” the model wrote with an alien emoji.

-Jordyn really does seem to have made it as a standalone celebrity since being little more than Kylie Jenner’s side-kick.
+Jordyn really does seem to have made it as a standalone celebrity since being little more than Kylie Jenner’s sidekick.
 The model’s dealings with the makeup mogul appeared to cease in February – nobody’s forgotten Jordyn’s cheating scandal with Khloe Kardashian and Tristan Thompson.
 That said, it looks like this is one celebrity who’s come out of a scandal fairly well, with Woods’ career appearing to have really kicked off.
 Jordyn has a clothing brand collaboration, her own athleisurewear and lash lines, plus her social media following just keeps on climbing.

 Jordyn now has 10.7 million Instagram followers.
 The curves may well come back for the next update.
 Fans wishing to see more of Jordyn should check out her account.